Buying a Laptop

 Consider good warranty cover in your budget for a laptop.
 A 2-3 warranty should see you through most of your college life.
 Keep in mind that the warranty will not cover accidental damage, such as damage caused by dropping, coffee spills, etc. If you are accident prone, consider insurance for such incidents.

 Lightweight, long battery life and great for reading and taking notes, however, you will not be able to do practical assignment work on a tablet, e.g. programming.
-This makes them inadequate for studying Computer Science.
+This makes them unsuitable for studying Computer Science.

 Special Offers for Students